pupilfirst/pupilfirst/docs/users/students.md

 To add new students in bulk to a course, click the _Bulk Import_ button at the top right of the list.
 The form that opens up allows you to a select a CSV file with list of students to be onboarded to the course.
 You can use the [template file](/files/student_import_sample.csv ":ignore") available in the form to list the students with required details.
 Refer to [add new students form](/users/students#adding-new-students) for details on each field.
 Here are a few ground rules for the data that you populate in the import sheet:

 1. Name and email are mandatory columns and should have valid data.
 Name can have a maximum of 250 characters.
-2. Title, affiliation and tags are optional similar to the the [add new students form](/users/students#adding-new-students).
+2. Title, affiliation and tags are optional similar to the [add new students form](/users/students#adding-new-students).
 A maximum of five tags are allowed per student and should have a character limit of 50.
 Title and affiliation, each has a character limit of 250.
 3. Team name is optional and should be only used if you need to club students as a team.
-If more that one students are assigned the same team name in the sheet, they will be teamed up together.
+If more that one student is assigned the same team name in the sheet, they will be teamed up together.
 Team name has a character limit of 50.
 4. A maximum of 1000 students are allowed to be imported at once using the bulk uploader.

 The errors in the sheet will appear in the form once you upload a CSV file, which will guide you to easily fix them.
 Once you have a totally error free sheet, use the _Import Students_ button to initiate the bulk onboarding process.
 On successful completion, you will receive an email confirming the same.